skamal16/Mobile-Trainer-Board/README.md

 Project --> Browse for where you downloaded the project file, and open it.
 Then press F6 to run.

+How to Use the Program

+To start a wire, move your cursor over a node or terminal until it is selected, then left click.
+Drag the mouse to extend the wire and to end wiring, right click on a node or terminal.
+Make sure it is selected first, else the wiring will cancel.
+To add components, go to the IC Menu on the top left, and choose a component from the drop down menu.
+Right click on the node that corresponds to the top right pin of the component you are trying to place, to attach the component to the bread board.
+Switches are activated by left clicking.
+The red and black terminals on the top left side and bottom right side are Vcc and Ground respectively.
+As in real life, the Integrated Circuit components need vcc and ground connected to them, and the pin configuration is the same as their respective ICs in real life.

 Future Plans

 At the moment I have uploaded the project folder as is from NetBeans, as